BishopFox/BrokenHill/docs/memory_requirements.md

 Note: as discussed elsewhere in the documentation, Broken Hill currently only supports CUDA devices, meaning that the memory required is on an Nvidia GPU. i.e. to use Broken Hill to perform a GCG attack against a model with 2 billion parameters, you will need an Nvidia GPU with at least 24 GiB of VRAM.

-## Models with 500,000 parameters or fewer
+## Models with 500 million parameters or fewer

 * 8 GiB should be sufficient to perform typical testing using Broken Hill

-## Models with more than about 500,000, but less than 2 billion parameters
+## Models with more than about 500 million, but less than 2 billion parameters

+* There is probably a cutoff around 1 billion parameters where testing can be performed using 16 GiB  of memory, but we haven't tested in that configuration yet.
 * 24 GiB should be sufficient to perform typical testing using Broken Hill

 ## Models with 2 billion parameters